Municipio X: Geography

-The territory of the municipio is bounded by the Tyrrhenian Sea on the east, by the mouth of Tiber river to the north-west, by Fiumicino to the north and Pomezia to the south.
+The territory of the municipio is bounded by the Tyrrhenian Sea to the west and south-west, by the mouth of the Tiber river and the municipality of Fiumicino to the north-west, and by Pomezia to the south-east.

-A substantial part of the territory is occupied by green areas of the Castelfusano Pinewood Urban Park and the Castelporziano Presidential Estate, as part of Litorale Romano State Nature Reserve.
-As of 2020, the municipio's urban green areas extend for more than 12.29 km².
+A substantial part of the territory is occupied by the protected green areas of the Castelfusano Pinewood Urban Park and the Castelporziano Presidential Estate, both forming a core section of the Litorale Romano State Nature Reserve.
+As of 2020, the municipio's urban green areas alone extend for more than 12.29 square kilometres (4.75 sq mi).